Content delivery network interconnection: Interfaces in CDNI

 The Internet Engineering Task Force (IETF) (see Standardisation status section) defines five interfaces required to interconnect a pair of CDNs from a technical perspective, as depicted in Figure 2.
 The interfaces are control plane interfaces operating at the application layer that aim to reuse or leverage existing protocols, e.g. HTTP, rather than to define a new one.
 This model of the CDNI does not define content acquisition, delivery, request interfaces and mechanisms because today CDNs already use standardised protocols for them, e.g. HTTP, FTP, rsync, etc. are used for content acquisition.
 The interconnection allows a number of CDNs to be connected in various topologies, such as line, mesh or start topology.
-It is important to note that in order to deploy a CDNI, additional business arrangements have to be established between the CSP and the uCDN and between the uCDN and the dCDN.
+In order to deploy a CDNI, additional business arrangements have to be established between the CSP and the uCDN and between the uCDN and the dCDN.
 At the time of this writing detailed operations of interfaces and the structure of exchanged objects are under standardisation process.
 The defined interfaces are briefly described as follows.

 A CDNI model as defined by the IETF.